 News Corp., based in New York, gained 2.9 percent to $23.97 yesterday in New York.
 The stock (NWSA:US) has climbed 34 percent this year.

 YES Network generates more than $200 million in annual earnings before interest, taxes, depreciation and amortization, making it worth more than $3 billion, Forbes reported in April.

-News Corp. is vying with Time Warner Cable Inc. (TWC) for pay TV rights to MLB’s Dodgers on a regional sports network in Southern California.
+News Corp. is vying with Time Warner Cable Inc. (TWC:US) for pay TV rights to MLB’s Dodgers on a regional sports network in Southern California.
 The Dodgers sold at auction earlier this year for a record $2.15 billion, fueled by the expiration of the team’s broadcast contract with Fox Sports at a time when there’s a premium being paid for live sports.

 To contact the reporters on this story: Andy Fixmer in Los Angeles at firstname.lastname@example.org; Scott Soshnick in New York at email@example.com

 To contact the editors responsible for this story: Anthony Palazzo at firstname.lastname@example.org; Michael Sillup at email@example.com